Syntactic Analysis

 }

-In practice we use three kinds of matching systems when writing syntactic analyses.
-Regular expressions, Parser Grammars, and bespoke matching.
+In practice we use four kinds of matching systems when writing syntactic analyses.
+Regular expressions, Grammars and Parsers, Folds and Traversals and bespoke matching.

-To match regular languages we can use regular expressions, these are extremely common and very fast:
+To match regular languages we can use regular expressions, they are extremely useful, common, and very fast (They can be recognized in O(n)):

 e:=ϵ– an empty string |a– symbol |e1e2– a concatenation |e1+e2– an alternative |e1*– a Kleene star